XorekDeveloper/SeenFiles/README.md

 # SeenFiles
-First soft for easy using computer and folders.
+My first soft for easy using computer and folders.